-With working from home now becoming a staple in many businesses, entertainment coming through screens, smartphones, smart watches, smart fridges that all require a strong connection to keep everyday life ticking over smoothly, a new way of connecting exchanges to premises is needed.
+With working from home now a staple in many businesses, entertainment coming through screens, smartphones, smart watches, smart fridges all requiring a strong connection to keep everyday life ticking over smoothly, a new way of connecting exchanges to premises is needed.

-A ‘full fibre’ connection is needed for the Government to meet their target and for everyday life to be made significantly easier.
+A ‘full fibre’ connection is needed for the Government to meet their target and for everyday life to be significantly improved.

 What is full fibre?